cs411-alawini/fa24-cs411-team074-floor/doc/DatabaseDesign.md

 GROUP BY UserID
 LIMIT 15;
 ```
+### Example Execution on MySQL DB
 ![alt_text](/doc/imgs/query5.png)

-The output is less than 15 rows.
-We will be using this query to get stats on every person the arbitrarily selected user "00021ae5" played against.
-When the user "00021ae5" plays against more distinct people, this set will increase.
-We will call this query when we have a specific UserID we want to look at.
+*Note: the output is less than 15 rows.
+We will be using this query to get stats on every person the arbitrarily selected user* `00021ae5` *played against.
+When the user* `00021ae5` *plays against more distinct people, this set will increase.
+We will call this query when we have a specific UserID we want to look at.*